-- a) Contains solely one or more of the following: hazardous waste, livestock waste, landscape waste, or construction and demolition debris; or - b) Is exempt from this Part pursuant to Section 616.105.
+- a) Contains solely one or more of the following: hazardous waste, livestock waste, landscape waste, or construction and demolition debris; or - b) Consists of sludge resulting from the treatment of domestic wastewater from a POTW and the sludge pile is situated on an underdrained pavement and operated in accordance with the Act, 35 Ill.
+Adm.
+Code: Subtitle C and 35 Ill.
+Adm.
+Code: Subtitle G; or - c) Is exempt from this Part pursuant to Section 616.105.

-- a) Pursuant to Sections 14.2(a), 14.2(c) and 14.3(e) of the Act, no person shall cause or allow the construction, use or operation of any waste pile that is: - Located wholly or partially within a minimum setback zone and that is either a new potential primary source or a new potential secondary source, except as specified in Sections 616.104(a) and (b); or - Located wholly or partially within a maximum setback zone and that is a new potential primary source, except as specified in Section 616.104(b). - b) Nothing in this Section shall prohibit a waste pile within a maximum setback zone regulated by the Act of sludge resulting from the treatment of domestic wastewater or of sludge resulting from the treatment of water to produce potable water, if such activities are conducted in accordance with the Act and 35 Ill.
+- a) Pursuant to Sections 14.2(a), 14.2(c) and 14.3(e) of the Act, no person shall cause or allow the construction or operation of any waste pile that is: - 1) Located wholly or partially within a minimum setback zone and that is either a new potential primary source or a new potential secondary source, except as specified in Sections 616.104(a) and (b); or - 2) Located wholly or partially within a maximum setback zone and that is a new potential primary source, except as specified in Section 616.104(b). - b) No person shall cause or allow the disposal of special waste in a new waste pile within a regulated recharge area if the distance from the wellhead of the community water supply well to the waste pile is 2500 feet or less, except as provided at Section 616.105. - Nothing in this Section shall prohibit a waste pile, within a maximum setback zone regulated by the Act, of sludge resulting from the treatment of domestic wastewater or of sludge resulting from the treatment of water to produce potable water, if such activities are conducted in accordance with the Act, 35 Ill.
 Adm.
-Code: Subtitle C.
+Code: Subtitle C, Subtile F, and Subtitle G.